Auguste Rodin: Other works

 The popularity of Rodin's most famous sculptures tends to obscure his total creative output.
 A prolific artist, he created thousands of busts, figures, and sculptural fragments over more than five decades.
 He painted in oils (especially in his thirties) and in watercolors.
 The Musée Rodin holds 7,000 of his drawings and prints, in chalk and charcoal, and thirteen vigorous drypoints.
-He also produced a single lithograph.

 Portraiture was an important component of Rodin's oeuvre, helping him to win acceptance and financial independence.
 His first sculpture was a bust of his father in 1860, and he produced at least 56 portraits between 1877 and his death in 1917.
 Early subjects included fellow sculptor Jules Dalou (1883) and companion Camille Claudel (1884).

-Later, with his reputation established, Rodin made busts of prominent contemporaries such as English politician George Wyndham (1905), Irish playwright George Bernard Shaw (1906), socialist (and former mistress of the Prince of Wales who became King Edward VII) Countess of Warwick (1908), Austrian composer Gustav Mahler (1909), former Argentine president Domingo Faustino Sarmiento and French statesman Georges Clemenceau (1911).
+Later, with his reputation established, Rodin made busts of prominent contemporaries such as English politician George Wyndham (1905), Irish playwright George Bernard Shaw (1906), socialist (and former mistress of the Prince of Wales) Countess of Warwick (1908), Austrian composer Gustav Mahler (1909), former Argentine president Domingo Faustino Sarmiento and French statesman Georges Clemenceau (1911).

 His undated drawing Study of a Woman Nude, Standing, Arms Raised, Hands Crossed Above Head is one of the works seized in 2012 from the collection of Cornelius Gurlitt.